TrellixVulnTeam/swahilipython_SCMU/Doc/library/importlib.metadata.rst

 ==========================

 .. note::
-   This functionality is provisional and may deviate from the usual version semantics of the standard library.
+   This functionality is provisional and may deviate kutoka the usual version semantics of the standard library.

 ``importlib.metadata`` is a library that provides for access to installed package metadata.
-Built in part on Python's import system, this library intends to replace similar functionality in the `entry point API`_ and `metadata API`_ of ``pkg_resources``.
+Built in part on Python's agiza system, this library intends to replace similar functionality in the `entry point API`_ and `metadata API`_ of ``pkg_resources``.
 Along with ``importlib.resources`` in `Python 3.7